-Sugar Maple Class
+Sugar Maple Class, Head Teacher

 Allison Griffin has lived at the intersection of peace, nature, and early childhood development her entire life.
 In a career spanning over 20 years, she has developed each avenue of interest, sometimes separately, but finally culminating in her current position as head teacher at Little Leaf School.
 She spends her days sowing seeds of peace in her wonderful children, and sometimes literally sowing seeds.
 Ali has always naturally connected to early childhood and had a deep understanding and love of the developmental period.
 She worked with children ages 2 through 7 over the years in various capacities.
 From teaching, to play therapy, from SEIT to parenting support, Ali gained a wealth of varied experience.
 She has developed and run classes and programs and facilitated professional development workshops for preschool teachers.